After a School Tragedy…Readiness, Response, Recovery, & Resources

 DHMH Office of Preparedness and Response

 The Maryland Office of Preparedness and Response coordinates the state’s public health and medical response during an emergency.
 We live in a time of climate change, natural disasters, and fear of terrorism and pandemics.
 This site is an important resource for physicians who have an obligation to care for patients during these potential crises.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) released a smartphone app with behavioral health information and resources for responders providing support to survivors of disasters.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has a smartphone app with behavioral health information and resources for responders providing support to survivors of disasters.
 The SAMHSA Disaster App is available in iPhone/iPad, Google Android, and Blackberry versions.
-Content includes brief refreshers on psychological first aid, suicide prevention, disaster mental health, and self-care.
-One section discusses the special aspects of working as part of emergency operations following terrorist events.
-All sections contain links to more extensive information on SAMHSA and other websites.
+Content includes refreshers on psychological first aid, suicide prevention, disaster mental health, and self-care.
+One section discusses aspects of working as part of emergency operations following terrorist events.
+All sections have links to more information.

 APA Resources for Disaster Psychiatry